arangodb/docs/3.8/graphs-custom-pregel.md

   with pregel-id `to-pregel-vertex`.
 There is not edge required between the sender and the receiver.
-- `send-to-all-neighbors` sends the value `value` to the accumulator `name` in all neighbors reachable by an edge.
+- `send-to-all-neighbors` sends the value `value` to the accumulator `name` in all neighbors reachable by an edge, i.e. along outbound edges.
 Note that if there are multiple edges from us to the neighbor, the value is sent multiple times.

 #### This Vertex